})

 Creating a mobile device action plan is essential for securing on-the-go operations in construction.
 The reality is that without clear policies for device usage, including guidelines for accessing company information and connecting to secure networks, businesses expose themselves to significant risks.
 Sensitive information can be compromised, leading to operational disruptions and potential financial losses.

-In practise, implementing Mobile Device Management (MDM) solutions can help monitor and control devices effectively.
+In practice, implementing Mobile Device Management (MDM) solutions can help monitor and control devices effectively.
 This ensures that sensitive information remains protected, even when employees are working remotely.
-Regular training on mobile security best practises is not just advisable; it is vital.
-Staff must be informed about potential threats to safeguard the organisation’s assets.
+Regular training on mobile security best practices is not just advisable; it is vital.
+Staff must be informed about potential threats to safeguard the organisation's assets.

 Establish a Data Backup Strategy: Protecting Critical Business Information